Shi Tingmao: Career

 She won the gold medal in women's 1m springboard at the 2011 World Aquatics Championships in Shanghai, becoming the first Chinese diver from provincial team to participate the World Championships.

 At the 2016 Summer Olympics she won the gold medal in women's 3 metre synchronized springboard with Wu Minxia.
 She also won gold in the 3m Springboard.

 At the 2019 World Aquatics Championships held in Gwangju, South Korea, Shi won her third consecutive World Championships gold in the 3m springboard event.
 She also won gold in the 3m synchro with partner Wang Han.

 At the 2020 Summer Olympics, celebrated in 2021, she repeated the 2016 success and won the gold medal in women's 3 metre synchronized springboard with Wang Han.
 She also won again the gold medal in the 3m Springboard.

 Accolades

 Shi was named the Best Female Diver of the Year by FINA in six consecutive years from 2015 to 2021.

 Personal life

-After gold-winning in the 2020 Summer Olympics she revealed that she was struggling with depression and considered abandoning professional diving.
-Shi joined Naomi Osaka and Simone Biles in openly talking about mental health issues in women's elite competitions.
+After winning gold in the 2020 Summer Olympics, Shi revealed that she was struggling with depression and considered abandoning professional diving.
+She joined Naomi Osaka and Simone Biles in openly talking about mental health issues in women's elite competitions.